Asymptotically Optimal Sequential Testing with Markovian Data: Algorithm Design and Optimality

+where $\mu^* \in \mathbb{R}$ is chosen such that the probability masses strictly above and strictly below the threshold are bounded by $1/2$:

-for $t_i \in [-1,1]$ chosen to satisfy the constraint $\langle \omega^*(\eta), \pi_P \rangle = 0$.
+and $t_i \in [-1,1]$ are chosen to satisfy the constraint $\langle \pi_P, \omega^* \rangle = 0$.
 Equivalently, for each candidate null model $P$, $\underline L_t$ selects the function $g^*$ that maximizes the normalized squared discrepancy between stationary expectations under $\widehat Q_t$ and $P$, and then reports the least favorable value over $P\in\cP$.
 The inner supremum in \eqref{eq:tractable_surrogate_stat} can be solved in closed form to give \eqref{eq:closed_form} (see, \cref{prop:closed_form_surrogate}).
 Note that $g^*$ implicitly depends on $P$.
-The proof of the simplification of the inner supremum problem proceeds via reparameterizing the optimization variable using the Poisson equation, which transforms the problem into a constrained linear program.
-While the natural step would be to analyze the dual of this linear program, we observe that the problem exhibits a duality gap.
-However, we can rewrite the linear program in an equivalent formulation resembling the dual, which we solve by identifying it as the minimization of the expected absolute loss with respect to a certain random variable.
+The proof of the simplification of the inner supremum problem proceeds via reparameterizing the optimization variable using the Poisson equation, which transforms the problem into a constrained linear program and solving the dual problem.
 We refer the reader to Appendix~\ref{sec:computationally_tractable_pinsker} for a detailed proof.

 Thresholding $\underline L_t$ therefore yields a computationally efficient alternative to thresholding $L_t$.
 Since $\underline L_t$ is constructed via a lower bound on the Markov divergence, the resulting test is conservative.
 In particular, thresholding $\underline L_t$ preserves $\alpha$-correctness, but may increase the expected stopping time; the magnitude of this increase depends on the tightness of the lower bound.
-A precise characterization of the resulting sample-complexity gap is beyond the scope of this work.
+We note that the i.i.d.\ literature suggests that surrogate statistics based on Pinsker-type relaxations can still lead to order-optimal procedures, albeit with a suboptimal constant factor.
+Classical examples include the regret guarantees of UCB \citep{Auer2002} vs KL-UCB \citep{Capp2013,pmlr-v134-agrawal21a}, and IMED \citep{HondaTakemura2010}; see also \citet[Appendix J]{agrawal2021optimal}.
+A similar phenomenon may hold in the Markovian setting as well, however, a precise characterization of the resulting sample-complexity gap is beyond the scope of this work.

 In addition to enabling a computationally tractable test, \Cref{prop:stationary_expec_dm} also improves \emph{interpretability}.
 While \Cref{thm:optimality} characterizes the asymptotic sample complexity through $\inf_{P\in\cP} D_{\cM}(Q,P)$, this quantity can be abstract in applications.
 In \Cref{sec:subsection_applications_mcmc}, we give an example where \Cref{prop:stationary_expec_dm} yields a natural lower bound in terms of a squared sub-optimality gap.